hashicorp/consul/website/source/docs/acl/auth-methods/kubernetes.html.md

 ## RBAC

-The service account corresponding to the configured [`ServiceAccountJWT`](/docs/acl/auth-methods/kubernetes.html#serviceaccountjwt) needs to have access to two Kubernetes APIs:
+The Kubernetes service account corresponding to the configured [`ServiceAccountJWT`](/docs/acl/auth-methods/kubernetes.html#serviceaccountjwt) needs to have access to two Kubernetes APIs: